muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   This means that in addition to students, all staff members and beta testers with privileged roles in the course are included.

-* A user who registers an account and enrolls in a course, but does not activate the user accounts, is included in all computations as of the date and time of enrollment.
+* Metrics for enrollment and engagement do not rely on account activation.
+A user who registers an account and enrolls in a course, but does not activate the user account, is included in all computations as of the date and time of enrollment.

 .. _Enrollment Computations: